Kong/docs.konghq.com/app/_hub/kong-inc/ai-proxy/how-to/_streaming.md

 Streaming is a mode where a client can specify `"stream": true` in their request and the LLM server will stream each piece of the response text (usually token-by-token) as a server-sent event.

-Kong captures each batch of events and translates them back into the inference format, so that all providers are compatible with the same framework that you create on your side.
+Kong captures each batch of events and translates them back into the Kong inference format, so that all providers are compatible with the same framework that you create on your side (including OpenAI-compatible SDKs or similar).

-When streaming is disabled, requests proxy directly to the LLM look like this:
+In a standard LLM transaction, requests proxy directly to the LLM look like this:

 {% mermaid %}
 flowchart LR